D1hn1/B3tween/README.md

 9. Optionally, implement support for other HTTP methods (POST, PUT, etc.).
 10. Test your proxy using tools like curl, a browser, or Postman.
 11. (Optional) Add extra features like logging, filtering, caching, authentication, or HTTPS support.

-# TODO
-- [X] Make a builder for the DTO entities.
-- [ ] Make a handler for the incoming http request.
-- [ ] End with the urlDto class.
-- [ ] Write the makeRequest function.
-- [ ] Try it out with foxyproxy.

 # Types of Proxy Servers